dhis2/wow-backend/guides/code_formatting.md

 ### Step 1: Installing pre-commit hook

-From the root dhis2 directory, execute
+From the root dhis2 directory, execute:

     mvn speedy-spotless:install-hooks

-This will install the pre-commit hook that invoke Spotless only on modified Java files
+This will install the pre-commit hook that invoke Spotless only on modified Java files.

 Note: make sure that git core.hooksPath is set to .git/hooks in order for Speedy Spotless to work.